-Contraindications to the wireless motility capsule include a history of gastric bezoar, swallowing disorders, dysphagia, suspected strictures/fistulae in the gastrointestinal tract, physiologic gastrointestinal obstruction, gastrointestinal surgery within the previous three months, Crohn's disease, diverticulitis, or those who have an implanted electromechanical medical device (such as pacemaker or infusion pump) (Centers for Medicare & Medicaid Services, 2019, 2021; Rao, 2011).
+Contraindications to the wireless motility capsule include a history of gastric bezoar, swallowing disorders, dysphagia, suspected strictures/fistulae in the gastrointestinal tract, physiologic gastrointestinal obstruction, gastrointestinal surgery within the previous three months, Crohn's disease, diverticulitis, or those who have an implanted electromechanical medical device (such as pacemaker or infusion pump) (Rao, 2011).

-The wireless motility capsule is not medically necessary in pediatric members, as it has not been approved for use in this population (U.S. Food and Drug Administration, 2017).
+The wireless motility capsule is investigational/not clinically proven and, therefore, not medically necessary in pediatric members, as it has not been approved for use in this population (U.S. Food and Drug Administration, 2017).